nieboczek/ggs-modding-docs/modding/blueprint/packaging-mods.md

 You should see three `pakchunk1-Windows` files with different extensions.
 Rename all of them to the name of your mod, keep the extensions.

+> [!WARNING]
+> The file names should have the same name as your mod's folder in Unreal Engine

 Move the mod files into `Grocery Store Simulator/Simulatorita/Content/Paks/LogicMods/`.
 When you start the game, the mod loader will automatically load the mods.